Advanced search

 Adverse Drug Reactions

-This product may cause adverse reactions similar to those associated with nicotine given by other means, including smoking, and these are mainly dose-dependent.
+This product may cause adverse reactions similar to those associated with nicotine given by other means, including smoking and vaping, and these are mainly dose-dependent.
 At recommended doses this product has not been found to cause any serious adverse effects.
-Excessive consumption of this product by those who have not been in the habit of inhaling tobacco smoke could possibly lead to nausea, faintness or headaches.
+Excessive consumption of this product by those who have not been in the habit of inhaling tobacco smoke or vaping could possibly lead to nausea, faintness or headaches.

 Most of the undesirable effects associated with this product occur during the first 3-4 weeks after starting treatment.
 Irritation in the mouth and throat may be experienced, however most subjects adapt to this with ongoing use.